magnim/personal-projects/README.md

 # personal-projects
-I worked on the projects as to increase my skills and understanding towards the language
+I worked on these projects as to increase my skills and understanding towards the language